The Seymour Rechtzeit Jewish Theater Collection

 Miriam Kressyn and Zygmunt Turkow in Der Purimshpiler, 1937 View Image

-At the heart of the collection are hundreds of rare audio recordings of Rechtzeit and Kressyn’s radio programs.
-These unique resources give researchers the opportunity to listen to Rechzeit and Kressyn reminisce about their lives and careers, hear Kressyn’s song translations performed, and to explore their unique insights into American and Yiddish theater in the 20th century.
+At the heart of the collection are over 1,300 rare audio recordings of Rechtzeit and Kressyn’s radio programs.
+These unique resources give researchers the opportunity to listen to Rechzeit and Kressyn reminisce about their lives and careers, hear Kressyn’s song translations performed, and explore their unique insights into American and Yiddish theater in the 20th century.
+A detailed finding aid for the audio recordings is now available.

 Accessing These Materials